 Last year for Christmas, I got my husband a pretty cool “Survival Seed Vault” and it had quite a few normal things we always plant in it, but it also had a packet of black beans.

-We had never planted these before, and did this spring – they grew really well and we currently have a big square window screen of them drying in our office.
+We had never planted these before, but did this spring – they grew well and we currently have a big square window screen of them drying in our office.
 I think they are about ready to shell.

 Smoked and Dehydrated Serrano Peppers